geez0219/website-ng/src/assets/branches/master/tutorial/beginner/t01_getting_started.md

 ### Step 2 - Network

-The model definition can be either from `tf.keras.Model` or `torch.nn.Module`, for more info about network definitions, check out [tutorial 5](./tutorials/master/beginner/t05_model).
+The model definition can be either from `tf.keras.Model` or `torch.nn.Module`, for more info about network definitions, check out [Tutorial 5](./tutorials/master/beginner/t05_model).
 The differentiable operations during training are listed as follows:

 1. Feed the preprocessed images to the network and get prediction scores.
 2. Calculate `CrossEntropy` (loss) between prediction scores and ground truth.
 3. Update the model by minimizing `CrossEntropy`.

-For more info about `Network` and its operators, check out [tutorial 6](./tutorials/master/beginner/t06_network).
+For more info about `Network` and its operators, check out [Tutorial 6](./tutorials/master/beginner/t06_network).

 ```python